zigojacko/Visual-Form-Builder/readme.txt

 === Visual Form Builder ===
 Contributors: mmuro
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=G87A9UN9CLPH4&lc=US&item_name=Visual%20Form%20Builder&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donate_SM%2egif%3aNonHosted
-Tags: form, forms, contact form, form to email, email form, email, input, validation, jquery, shortcode Requires at least: 3.4.1
+Tags: form, forms, contact form, contact forms, form, forms, form to email, email form, email, input, validation, jquery, shortcode, form builder, contact form builder, form manager, form creator
+Requires at least: 3.5
-Tested up to: 3.5.1
+Tested up to: 3.6
-Stable tag: 2.7.1
+Stable tag: 2.7.2
 License: GPLv2 or later

-Build beautiful, fully functional forms in only a few minutes without writing PHP, CSS, or HTML.
+Build beautiful, fully functional contact forms in only a few minutes without writing PHP, CSS, or HTML.

 == Description ==

 *Visual Form Builder* is a plugin that allows you to build and manage all kinds of forms for your website in a single place.
-Building a fully functional form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!
+Building a fully functional contact form takes only a few minutes and you don't have to write one bit of PHP, CSS, or HTML!

 = Upgrade to Visual Form Builder Pro =

-If you are a fan of Visual Form Builder and want extra features and functionality, [Visual Form Builder Pro](http://vfb.matthewmuro.com) is available for only **$10**.
+If you are a fan of Visual Form Builder and want extra features and functionality, [Visual Form Builder Pro](http://vfb.matthewmuro.com) is available.

 = Features =